DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Treatment of the underlying cause such as treating HIV or AIDS with anti-retroviral medications usually helps to resolve lesions.
 If patients are not taking anti-HIV therapy and hairy leukoplakia causes pain, interferes with eating or affects the voice, antiviral medication with aciclovir or ganciclovir may be used to treat the condition.
 However, lesions may reappear when antiviral treatment is stopped.

-Secondary infection with Candida may be treated using antifungal medication.
+Secondary infection with Candida albicans may be treated using antifungal medication.